A Temporary Traffic Regulation Order (TTRO) is needed to:

 5 How to apply

-To make an application you can apply online.Apply for a Temporary Traffic Regulation Order
+You can apply for a TTRO online:Apply for a Temporary Traffic Regulation Order

 Before you apply